-If the Network Operator has identified any part of the Revenue Proposal as submitted or resubmitted to the AER (as the case may be) under this Part to be confidential, the AER must, as soon as is reasonably practicable, make available on its website a notice that sets out:
+If the Network Operator has identified any part of the Revenue Proposal\or the financeability request as submitted or resubmitted to the AER (as the case may be) under this Part to be confidential, the AER must, as soon as is reasonably practicable, make available on its website a notice that sets out:

-- (a) the fact that the Revenue Proposal contains information over which a claim of confidentiality has been made; - (b) the proportion of material in the Revenue Proposal that is subject to any claim of confidentiality compared to that which is not subject to any such claim; and - (c) the comparative proportion of material in the Revenue Proposal that is subject to any claim of confidentiality compared to that which is subject to claims of confidentiality in the Revenue Proposals of other Network Operators.
+- (a) the fact that the Revenue Proposal\or the financeability request contains information over which a claim of confidentiality has been made; - (b) the proportion of material in the Revenue Proposal or the financeability request that is subject to any claim of confidentiality compared to that which is not subject to any such claim; and - (c) the comparative proportion of material in the Revenue Proposal\or the financeability request that is subject to any claim of confidentiality compared to that which is subject to claims of confidentiality in the Revenue Proposals or financeability requests (as applicable) of other Network Operators.

-If the Network Operator has identified any part of the Revenue Proposal as submitted or resubmitted to the AER (as the case may be) under this Part to be confidential, the AER must, as soon as is reasonably practicable, make available on its website a notice that sets out the fact that the Revenue Proposal contains information over which a claim of confidentiality has been made.
+If the Network Operator has identified any part of the Revenue Proposal\or the financeability request as submitted or resubmitted to the AER (as the case may be) under this Part to be confidential, the AER must, as soon as is reasonably practicable, make available on its website a notice that sets out the fact that the Revenue Proposal or the financeability request contains information over which a claim of confidentiality has been made.